Stefan-Knapik/ME495_Artificial_Life_Repo/README.md

 The brain of the robot (i.e., the function transforming sensor inputs to motor actuation) is encoded in the 2-dimensional array stored in **SOLUTION.weights**.
 These weights correspond to coefficients in a shallow but fully connected neural network between sensors and motors.

 ## Mutation
-There are currently 9 supported modes of genetic mutation, which occur with probabilities defined in **solution.py**.
+For the genetic algorithm, a variety of random mutations are permitted to occur according to a user-defined probability distribution.
+These include changes that primarily affect the "brain" or the "body".
+There are currently 9 supported modes of genetic mutation which are summarized below.

 Brain Mutations
 1. Change a synapse:   replace one element in the **SOLUTION.weights** array